 By having the group act out each of these category actions it will help build confidence and some momentum in the game.

-Action words are the exception here.
+Action phrases are the exception here.
 You can skip this step as just doing the action will be the fastest way to guess the word.
 For example, moving your arms in a freestyle swimming motion is a quick and easy way to guess swimming.

 Songs & Nursery Rhymes